The semi-classical energy of open Nambu-Goto strings: Introduction

 \section{Introduction}

 For several reasons, the Nambu-Goto string is an interesting model: It exhibits diffeomorphism invariance, making it a toy model for (quantum) gravity.
 It also provided motivation for the Polyakov string, which led to string theory as a candidate for a fundamental theory.
 Furthermore, it constitutes a phenomenological model for QCD vortex lines connecting quarks, i.e., for the description of hadrons.
+In this context, the generalization to masses at the endpoints \cite{ChodosThorn74} is particularly interesting \cite{SonnenscheinWeissman14}.

-It is well-known \cite{Rebbi74, Scherk75} that in the covariant quantization of the open Nambu-Goto string, the intercept $a$ is a free parameter, only constrained by the fact that the theory is consistent only for $a \leq 1$ and $D \leq 25$ or $a = 1$ and $D = 26$.
+It is well-known \cite{Rebbi74, Scherk75} that in the covariant quantization of the open massless Nambu-Goto string, the intercept $a$ is a free parameter, only constrained by the fact that the theory is consistent only for $a \leq 1$ and $D \leq 25$ or $a = 1$ and $D = 26$.
 Furthermore, the ground state energies $E_{\ell_{1, 2}}$ for a given angular momentum $\ell_{1, 2} > 0$, say in the $1-2$ plane, lie on the Regge trajectory \beq E_{\ell_{1, 2}}^2 = 2 \pi \gamma (\ell_{1, 2} - a), \eeq with $\gamma$ the string tension.